hosseinsz93/hosseinsz93/README.md

-- 👋 Hi, I’m Hossein (Aria).
+### 👋 Hi, I’m Hossein (Aria).
+- :student: I'm a mechanical & Civil Engineer sharing about my journey and learnings in tech
 -  👀 I’m interested in CFD simulations using HPC clusters.
 - 🌱 I’m currently learning CNNAE methods in CFD.
 - 📫 How to reach me: hossein.seyyedzadeh@stonybrook.edu
 - 😄 Pronouns: he/him/his